The Sydney Morning Herald: Opinion

 The Opinion section is a regular of the daily newspaper, containing opinion on a wide range of issues.
 Mostly concerned with relevant political, legal and cultural issues, the section presents work by regular columnists, including Herald political editor Peter Hartcher, Ross Gittins, and occasional reader-submitted content.
 Iconoclastic Sydney barrister Charles C. Waterstreet, upon whose life the television workplace comedy Rake is loosely based, had a regular humour column in this section.

 Good Weekend

-Good Weekend was launched in May 1978, as a Saturday magazine appearing in both SMH and The Canberra Times.
+Good Weekend was launched in May 1978, as part of Saturday's Herald; it became a separate magazine supplement in October, 1984 appearing in both SMH and The Canberra Times.
 The editor was Valerie Lawson, and Cyprian Fernandes was founding chief sub-editor.

 It is now distributed with both The Sydney Morning Herald and The Age in Saturday editions.
 It contains, on average, four feature articles written by its stable of writers and others syndicated from overseas as well as sections on food, wine, and fashion.
 Writers include Stephanie Wood, Jane Cadzow, Melissa Fyfe, Tim Elliott, Konrad Marshall, and Amanda Hooton.

 Other sections include "Modern Guru", which features humorous columnists including Danny Katz responding to the everyday dilemmas of readers; a Samurai Sudoku; and "The Two of Us", containing interviews with a pair of close friends, relatives or colleagues.

 Good Weekend is edited by Katrina Strickland.
 Previous editors include Ben Naparstek, Judith Whelan (2004–2011) and Fenella Souter.

+"Resolve" polling

+The Resolve Political Monitor (RPM) is conducted by Resolve Strategic on behalf of SMH and The Age, with data collected monthly from a national sample, and the results published in both papers.
+The data is collected via 400 random telephone interviews and 600 online interviews, with a notional error margin of around 2.2%.
+Run by Jim Reed, the polling began in 2021.
+The poll is frequently quoted by other outlets, such as The Conversation, along with other polls such as Newspoll and Roy Morgan polls.